Welcome! If you’ve just arrived, this is the second part of a series in which we examine London Underground by the pint, and part 1 is here.

 The central line also had the only gay pub I surveyed, the City of Quebec, near Marble Arch, which was the most expensive pub on the line by their most popular pint, a £6.05 Camden Hells.

 Gay pubs are in decline.
 There’s been a couple of high-profile disappearances – the Joiner’s Arms, the George & Dragon – and there’s a bunch of factors contributing to the decline.
-For example, ‘rent increases and development’ mentions this article or more frequently argued, gay dating apps destroying the scene.
-Then there’s just increasing tolerance of homosexuality generally in spaces which aren’t specifically gay.
+For example, this article points to ‘rent increases and development’ or more frequently argued, gay dating apps destroying the scene.
+Then there’s just the widespread tolerance of homosexuality generally in spaces which aren’t specifically gay.
 The City of Quebec’s description on Google mentions that its patronage are generally older gay men.

 1. The cheapest line: the Metropolitan line